All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The consequences go well beyond poor sleep.
 OSA is strongly linked to high blood pressure, heart disease, stroke, type 2 diabetes, and metabolic syndrome.

 Excess weight, particularly around the neck and upper airway, increases the likelihood that soft tissue will collapse during sleep.
-That is why weight loss has long been recognized as one of the most effective non-surgical interventions for OSA.
+That's why weight loss has long been recognized as one of the most effective non-surgical interventions for OSA.
 Losing even 10-15% of body weight can dramatically reduce the number of apnea events per hour, a measurement known as the apnea-hypopnea index (AHI).

 How Ozempic May Help With Sleep Apnea

 Ozempic contains semaglutide, a synthetic version of the naturally occurring hormone GLP-1 (glucagon-like peptide-1).
 It works by mimicking GLP-1's effects in the body: slowing gastric emptying, reducing appetite, and improving insulin sensitivity.
 The result, for many patients, is significant and sustained weight loss.
+For a complete cost breakdown, see our cheapest semaglutide options.

 The connection between Ozempic and sleep apnea is primarily through this weight loss mechanism.
 By helping patients shed excess pounds, Ozempic may reduce the physical burden on the upper airway, decrease fat deposits around the neck and pharynx, and lower overall inflammation that can contribute to airway obstruction.

-There is also emerging evidence that GLP-1 receptor agonists may have direct anti-inflammatory effects that go beyond weight loss alone.
+There's also emerging evidence that GLP-1 receptor agonists may have direct anti-inflammatory effects that go beyond weight loss alone.
 Chronic inflammation plays a role in OSA, and reducing systemic inflammation could potentially improve airway function independently of changes in body weight.

 Clinical Evidence: What the Studies Say